File the Pennsylvania Freedom of Information Act Request

 DoNotPay Helps You Fight for Your Right

 Do you feel like a company has wronged you?
-Don’t let them win—sue them in small claims court with our assistance!
+Don’t let them win—send demand letters to them in small claims court with our assistance!
 Our app will prepare all of the necessary documentation and help you win the case stress-free!

-Apart from helping you sue any firm or individual, DoNotPay also makes it easy for you to set up a DMV appointment, deal with any credit card issue, start a free trial without your credit card info, protect your work from copycats, and much more!
+Apart from helping you send demand letters to any firm or individual, DoNotPay also makes it easy for you to set up a DMV appointment, deal with any credit card issue, start a free trial without your credit card info, protect your work from copycats, and much more!

 Sign up for our app to take advantage of all its features!